rishykun/6470-2015/ISSUES.md

 	d. add a more obvious path to get to uploads (upload button)?
 	e. change state and go back ruins upload
 	f. thumbnails generator
+	g. closing upload modal if we arrived to it from creating a box should RESET THE CURRENT BOX
 - refactor:
 	put main controller's resize in its own controller/factory/whatever move box config and stuff like that out of main controller and into a service (maybe box or boxlist)